mlawrie/hereafter/README.md

 #Hereafter

-Hereafter is a testing library which makes it easy to write tests for async code.
+Hereafter is a testing tool which makes it easy to write tests for asynchronous code.
 It's specifically designed to make it simple to write high-level functional tests that can provide similar coverage to your Selenium/Webdriver/Nightwatch/etc tests but execute several orders of magnitude faster.

 ```javascript